Dwarka Prasad Mishra

 Dwarka Prasad Mishra (5 August 1901 – 31 May 1988) was an Indian politician, writer and journalist.
 He was a member of the Indian National Congress and served as the Chief Minister of Madhya Pradesh for two terms during the 1960s.

-An Indian freedom fighter and diplomat, he was from Padari a village in Unnao.
+An Indian freedom fighter and diplomat, he was from a Kanyakubja Brahmin family of Padari a village in Unnao.
 As a poet he composed the mahakavya, Krishnayana.
 He became the Chief Minister of Madhya Pradesh after Ravi Shankar Shukla.